 Deirdre Brown, PhD

 Deirdre completed her BA, PhD, and Postgraduate Diploma in Clinical Psychology at the University of Otago under the supervision of Professor Margaret-Ellen Pipe.
 After completing her education in 2003, she took a postdoctoral fellowship funded by the Foundation for Research Science and Technology, New Zealand, at Lancaster University in the UK.
-Upon returning to New Zealand, she worked as a clinical psychologist in the Children’s Outpatients department at Dunedin Hospital.
-She joined VUW in 2009, and became a Senior Lecturer in 2013, receiving a Teaching Excellence Award in 2016, and became an Associate Professor in 2019.
+Upon returning to New Zealand, she worked as a clinical psychologist in the Children’s Outpatient department at Dunedin Hospital.
+She joined Victoria University of Wellington in 2009, and became a Senior Lecturer in 2013, receiving a Teaching Excellence Award in 2016, and became an Associate Professor in 2019.

 You can view Deirdre’s staff profile on the Victoria University of Wellington website.